kulsoomrasheed/nykaaClone/README.md

 ## 🙌 Get Involved
 Your contributions and feedback are highly encouraged.
 Please feel free to open issues, submit pull requests, and share your thoughts on how to make this project even better.

-## 📝 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 📞 Contact
 If you have any questions or just want to connect, feel free to reach out.
 Let's chat!